Volfartice: Sights

 The most important monument is the Church of Saints Peter and Paul.
 The original medieval church was rebuilt in the Rococo style in 1785–1795.
 The tower was built in 1778–1780.

-There were two fortresses in Volfartice, but only the so-called Upper Fortress survived.
+There were two fortresses in Volfartice, but only the so-called Horní tvrz ('upper fortress') survived.
 It was a late Gothic building from the end of the 14th century, rebuilt in the Renaissance style in the 16th century.
 Today it serves as a recreational facility.